hivemq/hivemq-mqtt-client/README.md

 }
 ```

-`publishes` must be called before `subscribe` to ensure all messages no message is lost.
+`publishes` must be called before `subscribe` to ensure no message is lost.
 It can be called before `connect` to receive messages of a previous session.

 #### Disconnect